Jhancyamarsingh17/Automated-medical-report-generation-and-NER/README.md

 5) **Model_3_LSTM_with_CheXNet** -  This folder has the model which is trained on concatenated features of two image using Encoder-CheXNet pre-trained model and Decoder-LSTM with Attention mechanism implemented along with NER.
 7) **streamlit_deployment** - This folder has the streamlit file to showcase the web interface of the working model.

-To run the model, navigate to Deployment folder , clone it and use the following command :
+To run the model, navigate to Deployment folder , clone it,install all the libraries/dependencies given in requirements.txt and use the following command :

 **streamlit run medical_report_generator.py**